 The Best Paint for Furniture of Every Type

-I am a big believer in breathing new life into furniture pieces with a beautiful paint job.
+As a DIYer I have painted nearly 100 pieces of furniture over the past 20 years because breathing new life into furniture pieces with a beautiful paint job is such a great way to decorate your home on a budget.
 But not all paint is created equally.
 Choosing the best paint for your piece of furniture is CRUCIAL to getting the results you want.

 So if you have ever wondered, “what is the best paint to use on furniture?” this is the post for you.
 I'm sharing the best and most durable paints for furniture, including wood and laminate pieces.
 You can get a beautiful and durable finish on any piece of furniture if you choose the right paint for the job.
 Promise.